Jafiri/CovidTracker/README.md

-COVID TRACKER.
+COVID TRACKER.\n
-COVID Live Stats Tracker of All Countries and Indian States Along with Live News with Different Category
+COVID Live Stats Tracker of All Countries and Indian States/n Along with Live News with Different Category
 Payment Integration
 And mobile number OTP Authentication